 92%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that clearly articulates specific technologies and patterns while providing explicit trigger guidance.
-The description effectively communicates both capabilities and usage contexts.
-The main weakness is the broad scope which could potentially conflict with other frontend-related skills in a large skill library.
+The description effectively communicates both capabilities and usage context.
+Minor weakness is the potential for overlap with other frontend-related skills due to some generic trigger terms.

 | Dimension | Reasoning | Score |